 Sex hormone production then goes haywire, causing low libido, irregular menses, and poor muscle mass.

-For this reason, I consider the whole woman when treating hormone imbalances.
+For this reason, I consider the whole woman when considering hormone imbalances.
 This holistic approach makes all the difference.